 A beginning level course open to students with little or no visual arts experience.
 The methods of rendering a variety of subjects, including still-life, portrait and human figure in a variety of drawing media.
 The works and techniques of contemporary and historical artists are examined through lecture, demonstration, independent research and master copies.
-Studio and materials fees charged.
 (Formerly FA 176)